-- For wood crates, the floor structure enables these to be loaded lengthwise or broadside using a forklift. - Using the webbing slings, lift the measuring device by the process connections, not by the transmitter housing.
+- For wood crates, the floor structure enables these to be loaded lengthwise or broadside using a forklift. - For measuring devices ≤ DN 300 (12"): Using the webbing slings, lift the measuring device by the process connections, not by the transmitter housing. - Caution! - Also note the following when transporting measuring devices > DN 300 (12"): - Lift the measuring device by the flange using the metal brackets. - If transporting by forklift, do not lift the sensor by the metal casing.
+This would buckle the casing and damage the internal magnetic coils.